 Your device begins running slower than usual.
 If you’ve noticed a sudden slowdown with no apparent cause, it could be due to a malware infection.
 As the malware takes over your device’s processing resources, there’s less power available for everything else.

 You notice a shortage of available storage space.
-Many types of malware will download and install additional files and content onto your device.
-A sudden decrease in the amount of free storage could be a sign that you’ve picked up some malware.
+Many types of malware will download and install additional files onto your device.
+A sudden decrease in the amount of free storage could mean that you’ve picked up some malware.

 Pop-ups and unwanted programs appear on your device.
 This is one of the strongest signs that you’re experiencing a malware infection.
 If you’re getting slammed with pop-up ads or finding strange new programs on your device, it’s likely that malware is the culprit.

 Some malware, however, can be very difficult to remove once it’s gotten its hooks into a system.
 A malware removal tool is the easiest and most reliable way to ensure that malware is gone for good.
-They’re specially designed to automatically detect malware and excise it from your device.
+These tools are specially designed to automatically detect malware and excise it from your device.

 Our free cybersecurity suite is praised by top independent reviewers like PC Mag for its extensive anti-malware protection and wide range of additional features that keep your device safe.